CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Battery Life

-The claimed battery life of BSC300 is 20 hours.
-I tested it and got almost 17 hours during my testing.
-I had my HR monitor, power meter, bicycle radar, and phone connected to it and used 50% brightness.
+The BSC300’s claimed battery life is 20 hours.
+I tested it and got almost 17 hours with the HR monitor, power meter, cycling radar, and smartphone connected.
+I set the head unit brightness to 50%.

 This battery life pleasantly surprised me as it matches Wahoo computers and almost meets the claimed battery life.

-Surprisingly, BSC300 also has a battery saver mode, like Garmin Edge bike computers, auto sleep feature, and you can recharge it via USB-C. These features are not as common yet.
+Surprisingly, the BSC300 also has a battery saver mode, like Garmin Edge bike computers, an auto sleep feature, and the ability to recharge via USB-C. These features are not as common yet.
 Thumbs up!

 Control & User Friendliness